enzo-project/enzo-dev/doc/manual/source/reference/PerformanceMeasurement.rst

   #define MPI_INSTRUMENTATION

-Alternatively, you could just add a flag in your machine's Makefile to explicitly set this precompiler keyword.
+Alternatively, you could just add a flag in your machine's Makefile to explicitly set this preprocessor keyword.
 You could do this by editing your machine's Makefile to include the flag to your MACH_DEFINES:

 .. code-block:: C++